 TUDCA (tauroursodeoxycholic acid) for liver and bile flow: what trials show

-TUDCA is the taurine-conjugated form of ursodeoxycholic acid, a bile acid with a long pharmacologic record in cholestasis.
-It is now widely sold as a supplement for general liver support and steroid-cycle protection.
-The pharmacology in cholestasis is well established, but the supplement-dose evidence for healthier livers is much thinner than marketing suggests.
+TUDCA is the taurine-conjugated form of ursodeoxycholic acid, a bile acid with a long pharmacologic record in cholestatic liver disease.
+It is now widely sold as a supplement for "general liver support" and as steroid-cycle protection.
+The pharmacology in cholestasis is well established at prescription doses, but the evidence that supplement-level TUDCA helps an already-healthy liver is much thinner than the marketing implies.
+The most honest framing is that TUDCA is a real drug with real but narrow human data, being sold for indications it was never tested in.

 What TUDCA actually is